 On Feb.
 12, 2010, The Texas A&M University System Board of Regents approved the appointment of Dr. Ferrier as the inaugural president of TAMU-SA.
 Ferrier previously served as interim president in June 2009.

 Ferrier began working with the university as executive director when the institution was a system center of Texas A&M University-Kingsville.
 Under her leadership, the system center accomplished many key objectives, including the approval of the master plan for the permanent campus, the passing of funding legislation, and the growth of academic programs and enrollment.
-The signing of Senate Bill 629 during the last legislative session established A&M-San Antonio as a stand-alone institution.
+The signing of Senate Bill 629 on May 27, 2009 established A&M-San Antonio as a stand-alone institution.

 "San Antonio has changed since the days I walked the halls of my elementary school, but what hasn't changed is my drive and determination and passion for education," Dr. Ferrier said.
 "We will continue working to make sure that our university will be a premier institution of higher learning, both accessible and inclusive, with a top-rate faculty and well-rounded, dedicated graduates who excel in their chosen field of study."